jundalisay/spblist/content/en/research/descartes/philosophy/part-4/article-092.md

 ---

-#### 92. Fire in Those that Heat Up but Do Not Shine Like Enclosed Hay
+#### 92. Fire in those that heat up but do not shine like enclosed hay

 The particles of some spirit or liquid can sometimes ignite fire by passing through the channels of a hard or liquid body.